pilotmoon/popclipweb/site/buy.md

 As of 20th March 2024, PopClip is no longer distributed on the Mac App Store.
 I explained the reasons in a [forum post](https://forum.popclip.app/t/popclip-is-leaving-the-mac-app-store/2188).

-Existing Mac App Store customers should follow these [migration instructions](https://www.popclip.app/kb/mas) to continue receiving updates.
+Existing Mac App Store customers may [migrate for free to the Standalone edition](https://www.popclip.app/kb/mas) to continue receiving updates.

 :::